 a Clearing Member wishes to transfer Euro denominated Cash Collateral to be recorded in any of its Collateral Accounts for the purpose of substituting such Euro denominated Cash Collateral for any Collateral recorded in its Collateral Accounts,

 it shall notify LCH SA by submitting the relevant form by any means as specified in a Clearing Notice.
 The Clearing Member must specify to which Collateral Account(s) such Euro denominated Cash Collateral should be recorded.
-The process that a Clearing Member and LCH SA must follow to process the return of substituted Collateral to the Clearing Member is set out in paragraph 3.8(h) (for non-Euro denominated Cash Collateral), 3.8(i) (for USD denominated Cash Collateral), 3.10(c) (for Eligible Collateral transferred with full title), 3.15(b) (for Pledged Eligible Collateral) and 3.17(b) (for US T-Bills transferred on behalf of FCM/BD Clients), as applicable.
+The process that a Clearing Member and LCH SA must follow to process the return of substituted Collateral to the Clearing Member is set out in paragraph 3.8(h) (for non-Euro denominated Cash Collateral), 3.8(i) (for USD denominated Cash Collateral), 3.10.1(c) (for Eligible Collateral transferred with full title on a bilateral basis), 3.10.2(d) (for Eligible Collateral transferred with full title pursuant to a triparty arrangement), 3.15(b) (for Pledged Eligible Collateral) and 3.17(b) (for US T-Bills transferred on behalf of FCM/BD Clients), as applicable.

 In respect of a CCM only, if such CCM notifies to LCH SA that Euro denominated Cash Collateral will be transferred to the LCH CCM Client TARGET2 Account but the CCM does not specify to which CCM Client Collateral Account(s) some or all of such amounts should be recorded, LCH will proceed with the debit of the CCM’s relevant TARGET2 Account (or the relevant cash account of its TARGET2 Payment Agent) but will treat any amounts which have not been specifically identified as being for a particular CCM Client Collateral Account as CCM Unallocated Client Collateral and record such amounts in the CCM Unallocated Client Collateral Account.